Bengali Muslims: Mughal period

 The Mughal Empire eventually controlled the region under its Bengal Subah viceregal province.
 The Mughal Emperors considered Bengal their most prized province.
 Emperor Akbar redeveloped the Bengali calendar.
 In the 16th-century, many Ulama of the Bengali Muslim intelligentsia migrated to other parts of the subcontinent as teachers and instructors of Islamic knowledge such as Sheikh Ali Sher Bengali to Ahmedabad, Usman Bengali to Sambhal and Yusuf Bengali to Burhanpur.

 The process of Islamization of eastern Bengal, now Bangladesh, is not fully understood due to limited documentation from the 1200s to 1600s, the period during which Islamization is believed to have occurred.
-There are numerous theories about how Islam spread in region; however, the overwhelming evidence is strongly suggestive of a gradual transition of the local population from Buddhism, Hinduism and other indigenous religions to Islam starting in the thirteenth century facilitated by Sufi missionaries (such as Shah Jalal in Sylhet for example) and later by Mughal agricultural reforms centered around Sufi missions.
+There are numerous theories about how Islam spread in region; however, the overwhelming evidence is strongly suggestive of a gradual transition of the local population from Buddhism, Hinduism and other indigenous religions to Islam starting in the thirteenth century facilitated by Sufi missionaries (such as Shah Jalal in Sylhet for example) and later by Mughal agricultural reforms centred around Sufi missions.

 A scene from the Gazi scrolls (Gazir Pat).
 Pir Gazi was a Sufi preacher.
-Sufi-led villages were centers of Islamic conversion during the Mughal period.
+Sufi-led villages were centres of Islamic conversion during the Mughal period.

 The factors facilitating conversion to Islam from Buddhism, Hinduism and indigenous religions, again is not fully understood.
 Lack of primary sources from that era have resulted in various hypotheses.
-Generally modern prevailing hypotheses about the early stages of Islamification of East Bengal focus on Sufi missionaries capitalizing on disaffected Buddhists and other indigenous groups following the initial conquest of the area by the Brahmin and Kshatriya dominated Sena Empire followed a few decades later by the arrival of Bakhtiyar Khalji of the Delhi Sultanate in the early 1200s and the later agrarian reforms of the Mughal Empire in the 1500s.
+Generally modern prevailing hypotheses about the early stages of Islamification of East Bengal focus on Sufi missionaries capitalising on disaffected Buddhists and other indigenous groups following the initial conquest of the area by the Brahmin and Kshatriya dominated Sena Empire followed a few decades later by the arrival of Bakhtiyar Khalji of the Delhi Sultanate in the early 1200s and the later agrarian reforms of the Mughal Empire in the 1500s.

 A few decades following the Sena Conquest of the region, the Sena, themselves, were conquered by Bakhtiyar Khalji opening up the region to a greater influx of Sufi missionaries.
 This hypothesis would explain why the Islam spread faster in East Bengal than West Bengal.
 Essentially, East Bengal had a large Buddhist population compared to West Bengal.
-The conquest of the area by Hindu kingdoms lead to the subjugation of Buddhists in the region.
+The conquest of the area by Hindu kingdoms led to the subjugation of Buddhists in the region.
 With the Turkic conquest, came the arrival of Sufi missionaries who were more successful at converting the largely disaffected Buddhist East Bengal versus the largely Hindu regions of West Bengal.